anu-v-code/Event_Management_System/README.md

 **Event Management System**

 A Spring Boot application for managing events, attendees, and registrations.
-This project demonstrates the use of **Spring Boot, REST APIs, and Maven**.
+This project demonstrates the use of **Spring Boot, REST APIs, Maven and Hibernate**.

  Features
 - Create, update, and delete events